Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 Remember, in many cases, your ball python won’t see as well if they are shedding due to the skin loosening around their eyes.

-Still, it’s especially important for ball pythons due to how sensitive they are to their environments.
+Still, it’s especially important for most ball pythons due to how sensitive they are to their environments.

-If these settings are incorrect even by a few degrees or percentage points, your snake will become uncomfortable and refuse to eat.
+If these settings are incorrect even by a few degrees or percentage points, your snake will become uncomfortable and stop eating.

 Numerous other issues will arise, too; for example, if the humidity settings are too high in the tank, your snake is at an increased risk of developing a respiratory or bacterial infection.

-Alternatively, if the temperature becomes too low, your snake won’t properly digest their food, making them unwilling to eat more until the issue is resolved.
+Alternatively, if the temperature becomes too low, your snake won’t properly digest their food, making them stop eating more until the issue is resolved.

 Generally, the humidity level in your snake’s enclosure should be between 50% and 60% at all times.